-\Release 6\BootFloppy The NexPath Boot Floppies #1 and #2 that came with the release can be recre- (Release o'Doott loppy The INCAL and Boot Propples #1 and #2 that came with the release can be recieated from these files by issuing the following commands from a DOS window, while located in this directory: "dd boot1.img a:" and "dd boot2.img a:", respectively.
+\Release 7\BootFloppy The NexPath Boot Floppy that came with the release can be recreated from these files by issuing the following commands from a DOS window, while located in this directory: "rawrite2 boot1.img a:".
 See the README files in this directory.

-\Release 6\Ethernet The files SETUP1.EXE and SETUP2.EXE in this directory can be used to determine the ethernet (MAC) address of any NexPath system.
+\Release 7\Ethernet The files SETUP1.EXE and SETUP2.EXE in this directory can be used to determine the ethernet (MAC) address of any NexPath system.

-\Release 6\Manuals Contains Adobe Acrobat-compatible versions of all NexPath manuals and documentation similar to Microsoft's dialer, but has the features of the Nexpath system, such as hold, transfer, consultation transfer, and conferencing added.
+\Release 7\Manuals Contains Adobe Acrobat-compatible versions of all NexPath manuals and documentation similar to Microsoft's dialer, but has the features of the Nexpath system, such as hold, transfer, consultation transfer, and conferencing added.
 NexDial also provides desktop voice mail access as well.
 See the Users Manual for details.

-\Release 6\NexpathDialer Contains a dialer application called NexDialTM for Win95/98/WinNT that is
+Release 7\NexpathDialer Contains a dialer application called NexDial[TM] for Win95/98/WinNT that is